-/size The netblock is given as an IP4 or IP6 address with deny, refuse, allow, allow\snoop, deny\non\local or refuse\non\local.
+/size The netblock is given as an IP4 or IP6 address with size deny, appended for a classless network block.
+The action can be refuse, allow, allow_snoop, deny_non_local or refuse_non_local.

-The most specific netblock match is used, if none match deny is used.
+is The most specific netblock match is used, if none match deny used.